 Treatment of burns – role of dressings with Safetac

 Mepilex® Ag proved to be a superior alternative in a comparative, randomized, controlled trial versus SSD in the treatment of partial-thickness thermal burns5.
-In a trial comprising 101 subjects (Mepilex Ag, n=49; SSD, n=51) mean healing rates were 71.7% versus 60.8% at final visit and the numbers of dressing changes were 2.2 versus 12.4 in the Mepilex Ag-treated and SSD-treated groups, respectively.
+In a trial comprising 101 subjects (Mepilex Ag, n=49; SSD, n=51) mean healing rates were 71.7 percent versus 60.8 percent at final visit and the numbers of dressing changes were 2.2 versus 12.4 in the Mepilex Ag-treated and SSD-treated groups, respectively.
 A significant difference in mean pain scores, in favour of Mepilex Ag, was noted at dressing application (p=0.018) and during dressing wear (p=0.048).
-The mean total cost of treatment was $309 (Mepilex Ag) compared to $513 (SSD).
+The mean total cost of treatment was USD 309 (Mepilex Ag) compared to USD 513 (SSD).

 Skin grafting is a surgical procedure that is used to quickly restore skin integrity in wounds that are large and cannot be directly closed by suturing8.
 Historically, this has been achieved through clips, skin glue or staples, with the latter being painful to remove.
 Dressings can also be used and ideally should prevent mechanical displacement, allow wound exudate to drain and antibacterial solutions to reach the wound, and not adhere to the graft and open areas of the wound9.

 Mepitel was shown to be an effective alternative to a conventional fixation dressing treatment on newly grafted burns9.
 When used with cotton wool gauze as secondary dressing, both removing the primary Mepitel dressing and secondary dressing were painless and combined with good graft take.
-Pain free results were also obtained from 53% patients (n=38) when Mepitel was used in comparison with paraffin gauze as a primary dressing (all gauze patients experienced some pain).
+Pain-free results were also obtained from 53 percent of patients (n=38) when Mepitel was used in comparison with paraffin gauze as a primary dressing (all gauze patients experienced some pain).